 How I decided what university program I should take

 When it was time to choose a university program, I had no idea what I wanted to study, or where I wanted to go.
 After attending the Ontario Universities’ Fair, I was finally able to narrow down my list of preferred universities based on experiential learning opportunities, distance from my hometown, admission requirements, and the city.

 Hands-on learning and university location were big deciding factors for me.
 Knowing these priorities helped me narrow down my decision!

 Another factor that helped me narrow down my decision even further was visiting campus and asking questions during campus tours.
 If you are unsure about a program or institution, I would highly recommend visiting the campus.
 Touring the campuses allowed me to visualize myself not only studying there, but also living there.
-It was the campus tour that ultimately helped me decide that I wanted to study International Development at the University of Waterloo.
+It was the campus tour that ultimately helped me decide that I wanted to study at the University of Waterloo.

 Eventually, with a little research and many campus visits later, I determined the program that was right for me!
 Follow these tips and tricks to help find a program that’s right for you.
 Good luck, and happy searching!